The 5 best URL shorteners in 2025

 Key features:

-- Simplicity: No login required, no complicated dashboards.
+- Simplicity: No login is required, and there are no complicated dashboards.

 - Reliability: It's been around forever and still works just fine.